Joscelyn1/Frogger-Style-Game/README.md

-# Classic Arcade Game Clone
+# Frogger Style Game

 This game resembles the classic arcade game Frogger.
 Cross to the top of the screen without getting squashed by enemy bugs!

 ## Installation

+See a live demo [here](https://joscelyn1.github.io/Frogger-Style-Game/).

 1. Download the zip file.
 2. Double click the index.html file.